claflamme/ld-test/README.md

 - Since this would be a website about recipes, SEO would be important.
 To that end, each page is either statically compiled or server-rendered.
 - Permalinks would be important for sharing the site.
 Each resource can be accessed through a distinct copy/pasteable URL.
+- Might be obvious, but a requirement for a responsive layout.
 - Accessibility is important, since people of all makes and models like to cook.
 I aimed for AA and validated pages using ChromeVox and the aXe browser extension.
 - The order in which the list of categories is returned is representative of the desired display order.
 - Category names will always be single-word entities without special characters, since they seem to serve as the primary ID for that resource and would therefore be used in URLs.